Strategy (song): Commercial performance

 In the United States, "Strategy" debuted at number three on the Bubbling Under Hot 100 chart in December 2024.
 The song had a resurgence in popularity due to its inclusion on the soundtrack to the film KPop Demon Hunters, released on June 20, 2025.
-On July 29, "Strategy" debuted on the Billboard Hot 100 at number 92, marking Twice's third entry on the chart.
+On July 29, "Strategy" debuted on the Billboard Hot 100 at number 92, marking Twice's fourth entry on the chart.
 It rose to number 74 the following week, charting higher than Twice's previous singles "The Feels" and "Moonlight Sunrise".
 On September 2, "Strategy" peaked at number 51, a personal best for the group.
 It is also Twice's longest-charting song on the Hot 100.
 In the United Kingdom, "Strategy" peaked at number 32 on the Official Singles Chart.